 Complete Bicep Workout: Add This to Your Routine

-Regardless if you are looking for a bicep workout for women or the best bicep workout for men, everyone who wants to tone or build muscle in their biceps can benefit from these exercises.
-If you are looking for toning rather than bulking up, you can do these exercises with lower weight and longer sets.
-If you are looking to really increase muscle mass, try these exercises with lots of weight and shorter sets.
+Whether you’re looking for a bicep workout for women or the best bicep workout for men, everyone who wants to tone or build muscle in their biceps can benefit from these exercises.
+If you would rather just tone your muscles than build bulk, try these exercises with lower weight and do longer sets.
+However, if your goal is more muscle mass, pile on the weights and do shorter sets.
 Check out our “Considerations for Your Workout” section below for more ways to individualize your exercise.

-Here is a bicep workout you can do the next time you want to exercise your arms.
+Here is a bicep workout to try the next time you want to exercise your arms.
 This can be a bicep workout without weights or using soup cans.
 It can definitely be an awesome bicep workout with dumbbells.
-Use this breakdown chart to help you determine how many repetitions you need in each set:
+Below is a handy breakdown chart that you can use to keep track of how many reps to do for each set:

 |Workout||Number of Sets||Lower Weight or Bodyweight (if applicable)||Heavy Weight|